sjl421/sshstdlib/README.md

 =====

 The ideal of sshstdlib is to provide a sensible, pragmatic subset of the python standard libraries.
+Largely, this is done by dynamically pushing and running a small python client to the box. :module:`sshstdlib.remote_client`.
+Some functionality uses the SSH sftp functionality, and some involves running commands directly using the ssh 'exec' channels.

 If functionality is missing from sshstdlib that is present in the python standard libraries, this is a 'missing feature' let us know if you need anything specific, or feel free to contribute implementations.